agsup/quartz/content/notes/Spring 2024/Gospel of John/Comparative Criticism of John 6.md

+---
+title: Comparative Criticism of John 6
+---
 - Assumes that the HS guided John in his selection of words and events for a reason
 - Examines the text of John and notes what elements are unique